-- The inventory of Auto industry level in OW $I{ow}(t)$ at any time t. - The inventory of Auto industry level in RW $I{rw}(t)$ at any time t. - C_W The capacity of the own warehouse of Auto industry.
+- The inventory of Auto industry level in OW at $I{ow}(t)$ any time t. - The inventory of Auto industry level in RW at $I{rw}(t)$ any time t. - C_W The capacity of the own warehouse of Auto industry. - The ordering quantity of Auto industry per Q cycle.

-International Journal of Trend in Scientific Research and Development (IJTSRD) ISSN: 2456-6470
+International Journal of Trend in Scientific Research and Development (IJTSRD) ISSN: 2456-6470 unit time.